ExtendRealityLtd/Tilia.Trackers.ObscuranceTracker.Unity/Documentation/HowToGuides/AddingAnObscuranceTracker/README.md

 ### Step 8

-Select the `Trackers.ObscuranceTracker` GameObject from the Unity Hierarchy and click the `+` symbol in the bottom right corner of the `Target Obscured` event parameter on the `Obscurance Query` component.
+Select the `Trackers.ObscuranceTracker` GameObject from the Unity Hierarchy window and click the `+` symbol in the bottom right corner of the `Target Obscured` event parameter on the `Obscurance Query` component.

 Drag and drop the `Sphere` GameObject into the event listener box that appears on the `Target Obscured` event parameter on the `Obscurance Query` component that displays `None (Object)`.